pfort1/hyeona-website/_projects/codes-of-culture.md

     section_title: Intro
   - header:
       header_centered: false
-      text_one: All the content and experiences were rooted in the culture of each area code and created an opportunity to celebrate the local pride.
+      text_one: Posters and out-of-home spaces became canvases to showcase different cultures, local spots and hometown heroes.
-        Out-of-home spaces became canvases to showcase different cultures, local spots and hometown heroes.
+      text_two: "## The 3 digits that hold us all together, that show us where our home is, where our roots are, what we stand for.
+The 3 digits only we can understand, it’s the code of our thing, the code of our youth, the code of our generation."
     col_count: 2
     bg_color_check: false
     media_gallery: